owncloud/web/docs/extension-system/viewer-editor-apps.md

 An app is essentially a distinct package that must be specified as an external application in the Web configuration.

 The structure of an app is quite simple and straightforward.
-Consider, for example, the [draw.io app](https://github.com/owncloud/web/tree/master/packages/web-app-draw-io).
+Consider, for example, the [pdf-viewer app](https://github.com/owncloud/web/tree/master/packages/web-app-pdf-viewer).
 It consists of a `package.json` file, a `src` directory containing all the source code, and a `l10n` directory for translations.
 Optionally, you may also include a `tests` directory if your application requires testing.

 To learn more about apps in general, please refer to the [Web app docs]({{< ref "_index.md#apps" >}}).